-At the end of the trip, you can appreciate some espresso at the museum\'s cafeteria.
-End up encompassed by pigeons – most loved birds of Picasso and his dad and one of the most well-known topics in their works.
+At the end of the trip, you can appreciate some espresso at the museum's cafeteria.
+End up encompassed by pigeons – the most loved birds of Picasso and his dad and one of the most well-known topics in their works.
 The museum is situated near the house where Picasso was born at Plaza de la Merced, so you can consider it to be an addition to the compilation trip.

 The territory around the Picasso Museum is brimming with pleasant avenues, conventional eateries, shops, and wineries.
 It is an ideal spot to proceed with your excursion after the visit and to encounter the locality of Pablo Picasso.
 We suggest Cortijo de Pepe – a significant eatery offering conventional Andalusian food.